TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

 .. tip::

- The Condition ``Zero-G discomfort (Mild, -1)`` (which is automatically gained by anyone exposed to Zero-G for the first time) also represents the awkwardness of operating in free-fall: The need to accustom oneself to use anchor points, hand-holds, tethers or thrusters; the miscalculations of your body movements and misjudgements in applied strength; the inexperience in constantly being upside down or bumping into everything; etc. Thus, having **Zero-G Experience** cancels this Condition altogether.
+ The Condition ``Zero-G discomfort (Mild)`` (which is automatically gained by anyone exposed to Zero-G for the first time) also represents the awkwardness of operating in free-fall: The need to accustom oneself to use anchor points, hand-holds, tethers or thrusters; the miscalculations of your body movements and misjudgements in applied strength; the inexperience in constantly being upside down or bumping into everything; etc. Thus, having **Zero-G Experience** cancels this Condition altogether.

 High gravity
 ~~~~~~~~~~~~